cpq/bare-metal-programming-guide/README.md

 - [Nucleo-F429ZI board datasheet](https://www.st.com/resource/en/user_manual/dm00244518-stm32-nucleo144-boards-mb1137-stmicroelectronics.pdf)

 In the following sections I'll show how to program using just a compiler and a datasheet, nothing else.
-In the last section I'll explain how to use vendor's CMSIS headers, and why they should be used.
+Later I'll explain what are the vendor's CMSIS headers, how and why they should be used.

 ## Introduction